 The brown butter cream cheese frosting takes these cupcakes from classic to showstopper.
 Of course you could stick to basic cream cheese frosting if you prefer, but the nutty flavor that the browned butter adds to this frosting is truly delightful.

-This recipe is a must-have for Easter, but I gladly eat these cupcakes all year round!
+This recipe is a must-have for Easter and perfect for spring, but I gladly eat these cupcakes all year round!

 Ingredient Notes & Substitutions